-General government finances include the central government, the municipalities and joint municipal authorities, the Provincial Government of Åland, the statutory pension insurance companies and institutions, and other social security funds.
+General government finances include the central government, wellbeing services counties, municipalities and joint municipal authorities, the Provincial Government of Åland, statutory pension insurance companies and institutions, and other social security funds.

 Central government finances consist of central government on-budget finances and central government off-budget funds.
 The State Pension Fund, however, is included in the social security funds.
-In the national accounts, the central government sector also includes, among others things, the universities, the state-owned investment company Solidium and the Finnish Broadcasting Company.
+In the national accounts, the central government sector also includes the universities, the state-owned investment company Solidium and the Finnish Broadcasting Company.

 The management of central government monetary affairs is a task of the Ministry of Finance.
 Annually, the Ministry of Finance prepares a proposal for the following year’s Budget.
 If significant changes take place in central government revenue and expenditure during the budget year, one or more supplementary budgets may be prepared.

-The Ministry of Finance is also responsible for preparing the central government spending limits for the coming years.
+The Ministry of Finance is also responsible for preparing the General Government Fiscal Plan and the included central government spending limits decision for the coming years.
+The General Government Fiscal Plan is the Government’s decision document that consists of decisions concerning the fiscal policy line, the entire general government and its subsectors.
 The spending limits set a ceiling on central government on-budget expenditure and also bring predictability to economic policy.
-The spending limits are included in the annual General Government Fiscal Plan.

-A significant part of citizens’ social security is financed from social security and earnings-related pension funds.
+A significant part of citizens’ social security is financed from social security and earnings-related pension systems.
 Benefits are financed through earnings-related social security and social insurance contributions and general tax revenue.
 The central government guarantees a sufficient level of funding for the national pension, health insurance and self-employed persons’ pension systems.
-The level of social security contributions, the employer’s and insured person’s health insurance contribution, and the employer’s national pension contribution is decided by law.
+The level of social security contributions and the employer’s and insured person’s health insurance contribution is decided by law.
 The Ministry of Social Affairs and Health confirms the level of contributions annually.
 The unemployment security and pension system has in-built cyclical buffers that moderate growth of insurance contributions should economic development deteriorate.